28 March 2022

 London Design Biennale 2021 was centred on a theme of ‘Resonance’, it offered a vision of what our future can be, a possible or perhaps alternative future proposed by artists and designers from many different countries.
 Although proposed with a subject, every one of us will interpret it differently with our own bias.
 Through this series of photographic works, through my lens and eyes, I would like to show what I see in other people’s proposals to “design a better world”.

 With the help of online software and such, creating a digital or even virtual exhibition is no longer a pipe dream however, while we browse through many of the virtual exhibitions, the experience is more often than not, well, fairly horrible.
 It’s slow, it’s laggy, you tend to spend most of your time trying to figure out how to navigate, instead of actually looking and reading about the works, you are extremely likely to close the page after several minutes of failed attempts, whilst the viewing experience of a digital exhibition, resembles nothing more than flipping through an e-catalogue, which is in all honesty, a shame because behind the scenes, what we don’t get to see is the huge amount of work that has to be done by artists, creatives, engineers and more.
-Such sense of disintegration, to paraphrase Jin’s words, it’s because the works in question, were not created or produced for the digital context, both the creators and viewers lean towards considering online exhibition as a substitute to offline exhibition, the experience of disintegration was an immediate consequence of offline content being carried over verbatim to a digital environment, it simply does not work at this stage.
+Such a sense of disintegration, to paraphrase Jin’s words, it’s because the works in question, were not created or produced for the digital context, both the creators and viewers lean toward considering online exhibition as a substitute to offline exhibition, the experience of disintegration was an immediate consequence of offline content being carried over verbatim to a digital environment, it simply does not work at this stage.
 Nonetheless it is in our opinions that the former could, and should offer more possibilities and potential in terms of how we can all engage with artworks, and how the experience of viewing artworks can be altered.

 The project of Future’s Abstraction would be our first attempt at curating and producing a digital art project, manifesting something purely for the online platform.
 Like many others, we do not yet have the right answer and we thought a lot about the presentation of the works, where we ended up deciding against presenting the works in a form of digital exhibition, nonetheless it builds a path of intention.
 With the rise of the metaverse and NFT, it’s not hard to observe the similarities between conceptual art when it first surfaced in the 1920s, and the incredible amount of digital works that we’ve seen these days, the two ends are ultimately linked to the dematerialisation of art objects.
-The purpose of this digital art project acts as our first step to embrace future possibilities, hopefully opens up further dialogues about the subject and encourages direct engagement with photography and digital artworks under the appropriate context.
+The purpose of this digital art project acts as our first step to embrace future possibilities, hopefully opening up further dialogues about the subject and encouraging direct engagement with photography and digital artworks under the appropriate context.

 Disclaimer: SYNONYM and Jinhui Wang do not possess any copyrights or IP rights to the photographed original works presented during London Design Biennale 2021, hence all the images within the project are not created for commercial purposes and they are not available for sale, please do not reproduce any of the images under any circumstance without prior written consent.